DunKinyua/Data-Analysis-Capstone-Project/README.md

 ```

 Using the formula above,every county should have a ratio of 3 and above to meet the recommended WHO bed to 1000 population ratio.
 Below is a histogram showing the ratios of all 47 counties.
-The counties that have achieved the recommended WHO ratio are highlighted in green.
+The counties that have achieved the recommended WHO ratio are highlighted in green.This project considers hospital beds as those that are staffed, maintained, and available for medical services to inpatients.
+The number of hospital beds is also inclusive of cots that are meant for babies.

 ```{r echo=FALSE, out.width="100%"}
 knitr::include_graphics("ratio.png",error=FALSE)